rolansen/rolansen.github.io/radiometric_correction/local_histogram_correction.md

 Can we come up with a way to do histogram matching that accounts for these inconsistences?
 I think so.
 A starting point would be to just define a grid over the area of interest, then within each grid cell match our aerial image to a multispectral satellite image captured around the same time.
 I'll call this approach "localized traditional histogram matching" from here onwards.

 We'll work with imagery taken over Fort Worth, Texas.
 The aerial imagery I want to correct is a subset of a NAIP mosaic which can be downloaded [here](https://nrcs.app.box.com/v/naip/file/769545426773).
 The images making up this mosaic were recorded in late 2020, and it's effectively 6-bit due to SID compression.
 We'll use a Sentinel-2 surface reflectance image that has a similar vintage (L2A_T14SPB_A027708_20201011T171836) as our reference.
+I'll be working with the red, green and blue bands of each image, i.e. the first three of the aerial and bands 4, 3, and 2 from the Sentinel-2 image.
+Each corresponding band pair will be treated separately from the others.

 *fig1: 300 m grid overlaying NAIP subset*